Canardoux/flutter_sound/doc/tau/architecture.md

 <img src="architecture.svg" width="100%" height="100%" />

-On this diagram, we casn see clearly the three layers :
+On this diagram, we can see clearly the three layers :

 ## The Platform layer